Johanna Porter, Toddler Lead Directress

 Miss Kate experiences her environment outside the classroom by riding her bike around the beaches, spending time with family, and enjoying her newly found love of cooking.

-Miss Brittany, from Lecanto in Citrus County, moved to Jacksonville to join Miss Kathy’s Primary classroom.
+Miss Brittany, from Lecanto in Citrus County, moved to Jacksonville in 2016 to join Montessori Tides School.
 Her interest in Montessori education began several years ago, with her sister’s journey into the Montessori classroom as an educator.

 Montessori’s Peace Education and child-centered approach are Miss Brittany’s favorite things about the classroom.